botpress/readme/docs/STUDIO/workflows.md

 The **Error Flow** is designed to handle unexpected failures that may occur during the conversation.
 It will be triggered when there's technical issues including irrecoverable errors in the bot.

-For example, if you have an Execute Code card with invalid Javascript code like `workflow. = 'some value'`, or custom choices for Captures or Carousels in the wrong format, the Error flow shall be triggered.'
+For example, if you have an Execute Code card with invalid JavaScript code like `workflow. = 'some value'`, or custom choices for Captures or Carousels in the wrong format, the Error flow shall be triggered.'

 > 📘 Info
 >